Dodge Charger: Seventh generation: 2011–2023 (LD)

 For 2015, the Charger received significant exterior styling updates.
 Most notably, the new front end featured new LED lights and a more aerodynamic nose that was less angled and featured a noticeable curve around the headlight housing.
 Suspensions, interiors, and brakes were also redesigned.

 The 2017 model had an upgrade to the 8.4 in navigation/display system and was restyled due to issues with the previous system.

+In 2019 the Scat pack and Hellcat models received a front grille update incorporating so called "snorkels" The Hellcat trim levels also utilized these snorkels as part of the ram air intake which uses a tube directed into the air filter element to provide, cooler air more rapidly under acceleration, this is an option that could be installed by end users on lower trim cars provided they buy the Hellcat lower airbox and inlet tubing.

 Except for Charger Pursuit (through 2020), all models came standard with the eight-speed automatic transmission.
 In December 2014, the AWD Charger Pursuit appeared, and the V8 R/T AWD model disappeared.
 Sales of the AWD Pursuit increased.